 To answer this question, let's look at each element.
 And since the Internet seems to be the more easily understood component, let's start there.

-Simply, the Internet is a network of networks -- and there are all kinds of networks in all kinds of sizes.
+Simply, the Internet is a network of networks — and there are all kinds of networks in all kinds of sizes.
 You may have a computer network at your work, at your school or even one at your house.
 These networks are often connected to each other in different configurations, which is how you get groupings such as local area networks (LANs) and regional networks.
 Your cell phone is also on a network that is considered part of the Internet, as are many of your other electronic devices.
-And all these separate networks -- added together -- are what constitute the Internet.
+And all these separate networks — added together — are what constitute the Internet.
 Even satellites are connected to the Internet.
-To learn more about how this interwoven mega-network operates, check out How Internet Infrastructure Works.

 So another way to think about it is to say the Internet is composed of the machines, hardware and data; and the World Wide Web is what brings this technology to life.